I. Catalog Course Description

 Emphasizes the distribution, form, structure and physiology of microorganisms in laboratory.
 Develops the student's skills in aseptic procedures, isolation and identification.
-Recommended for all allied health majors.
-May be repeated a maximum of two times within the last five years.
+Three hours lecture/three hours laboratory per week.

 II.
 Course Objectives and Linkage to General Education Program